 - Wellington (03/11/2018)

-The director of the project will be on-site to facilitate a general workshop on community-building and to provide the following:
+The director of the project was on-site to facilitate a general workshop on community-building and to provide the following:

 - training workshops on the Cultúr Club curriculum